sugimotot/btsdoc-portal/developers/5_full-witness_nodes/active_witness.md

     $ programs/witness_node/witness_node --rpc-endpoint 127.0.0.1:8090

-This command opens a RPC port for local host so that we can later connect the CLI wallet with it.
+This command opens a RPC port 8090 for *localhost* so that we can later connect the CLI wallet with it.
 After the network was synced and periodically receives new blocks from other participants, we can go on to the next step.

 ### 2. Create a wallet
-We now open up the cli_wallet (i.g. create a wallet).
+We now open up the cli_wallet.
 The following command connects to our plain Witness (Fill) node:

     $ programs/cli_wallet/cli_wallet -s ws://127.0.0.1:8090